Who’s making this?

 Daniella (She/her)

 Hi!
-I'm Daniella Barreto.
-I’m your host on Public Health is Dead.
+I'm Daniella Barreto, your host on Public Health is Dead.
 I'm a longtime public health advocate with a background in epidemiology and health science.
 I'm also an award-winning podcast producer.

 Public Health is Dead exists for the simple reason that institutional public health is failing us.
 It's never been great for the communities I'm from and we all need a different plan.

-I’ve poured a lot into producing this show and I’m so excited to share it with you.
-To build this podcast I've interviewed giants in the field and beyond, spoken to regular people resisting the impacts of our leaders' failures, scoured through myths and histories of public health, and spent countless late nights editing, mixing, and stitching the pieces together.
+To build this podcast I've interviewed giants in the field and beyond, spoken to regular people resisting the impacts of our leaders' failures, scoured through research, histories, and myths in public health, and spent countless late nights editing, mixing, and stitching the pieces together.
+I’ve poured a lot into producing this show and I’m excited to share it with you.

-I hope Public Health is Dead is an informative and entertaining podcast to connect the people who want to choose a different world, adds something useful to the field of public health, and increases our collective knowledge.
+My goal with Public Health is Dead is to create an informative and exciting podcast to connect the people who want to choose a different world, add something useful to the field of public health, and increase our collective knowledge.
 I hope this show brings us together and helps light a path forward in its own way.
-I can't wait to meet you!
+I can't wait to meet you, feel free to say hi!

 -Daniella 💀